-The Tennessee Walking Horse is another tremendous horse breed with its distinguished features.
 Here’s a detailed overview of the horse breed for your consideration.
-Check the equine’s temperament and conformation.
+Let’s check the Tennessee Walking Horse temperament, conformation, and price.

 What Is a Tennessee Walking Horse?

-The Tennessee Walking Horse is also called the Tennessee Walker.
-The breed derived from the southern United States.
+The Tennessee Walking Horse (Tennessee Walker Horse) is derived from the southern United States.
 It’s a popular horse breed famous for its four-beat sharp movement.
-The Tennessee Walking Horse is used in horse shows, trail riding, and farming.
-The breed has partaken in commercials and movies.
+The equine is the official state horse of Tennessee.
+The average price for a Tennessee Walker ranges from $1,000 to $5,000.

 Tennessee Walking Horse History

 The Tennessee Walking Horse is the result of crossbreeding the Canadian Pacer and Narragansett Pacer.
 These horses were brought to Tennessee in the 18th century.
 The equines were bred in Middle Tennessee and were called Tennessee Pacers.